project-alice-assistant/docs/docs/skill-development/your-first-skill.md

 ## Structure of a Skill

-If we now navigate to our new Skill, we can see that it created the following structure
+If we now navigate to our new skill, we can see that it created the following structure

 ```text
 .